vvjn/GAFramework.jl/README.md

 Here, we create a sub-type of `GAModel`, which contains the function `f`, the corners of the rectangle (`xmin` and `xmax`), and the span of the rectangle (`xspan`).
-It also contains the `clamp` field: if `clamp = true` then we will clamp mutated points back into the rectangle, so that our solutions will be inside the rectangle; otherwise, our solutions will not restricted to the rectangle.
+It also contains the `clamp` field: if `clamp = true` then we will clamp mutated or crossovered points back into the rectangle, so that our solutions will be inside the rectangle;
+otherwise, our solutions will not restricted to the rectangle.

 ```julia
 immutable CoordinateModel{F,T} <: GAModel